jayelinjiaqi/42_libft/README.md

 ---
 ## 📁 void *memset(void *s, int c, size_t n);

-DESCRIPTION
+DESCRIPTION:
 The  memset()  function  fills  the  first  n  bytes of the memory area pointed to by s with the constant byte c.

-RETURN VALUE
+RETURN VALUE:
 The memset() function returns a pointer to the memory area s.

 <pre> <code>
 void	*ft_memset(void *s, int c, size_t n)